scaleoutsean/awesome-solidfire/README.md

 #### Talos Linux

 - I recommend SolidFire CSI and Talos Linux workers without multipath-tools (in the situation with LACP on workers and SolidFire (single storage fabric) and no other storage drivers that need DM-MP).
-SolidFire works with DM-MP, if you must use it
+SolidFire works with DM-MP, if you must use it.
+It should work with Talos out-of-box.
+[File a bug](https://github.com/scaleoutsean/solidfire-csi/issues) if it doesn't.
 - Trident CSI can also work with Talos Linux.
-It requires custom Trident CSI package ("extension") on Talos Linux OS.
+It requires a custom Trident CSI package ("extension") on Talos Linux OS.

 #### k0rdent k0s